Skip to content

 ]

-For an example command to upload files, see Script Development / Basic Concepts / Synchronous API (Old: Auth Link) / POST Simplified Parameters.
+An example command for uploading files can be found at Script Development / Basic Concepts / Synchronous API (Old Version: Auth Link) / POST Simplified Parameters

 4. Receiving Non-JSON, From Data